Hidden from the Spotlight of Fame: Riesling

 So why aren’t more consumers excited by the grape?
 Part of the problem is simply a numbers game; Chardonnay, Riesling, and Sauvignon Blanc dwarf its international acreage.
 In addition, Gewürztraminer has long been used to make late-harvest sweet wines in the vineyards of Alsace – a category that is hardly in vogue!
 But if you give this variety a proper chance, it will dazzle and astound your dinner guests with its beautiful perfume, voluptuous palate, and racy acidity.
 Trust us: you don’t want to miss out on drinking Gewürztraminer.

-It seems that Gewürztraminer is as difficult to pronounce – geh-vurtz-tra-meen-er – as it is to study initially.
+Gewürztraminer seems as difficult to pronounce – geh-vurtz-tra-meen-er – as it is to study initially.
 Indeed, while the grape’s genetic ancestry has been the subject of intense debate, viticulturists are no closer to finding a definitive answer.
-There are several theories: agronomists once believed that Gewürztraminer was ‘born’ in the village of Tramin, situated in the Alto Adige (Südtirol) region of northern Italy.
+There are several theories: agronomists once believed that Gewürztraminer was ‘born’ in the village of Tramin, situated in northern Italy’s Alto Adige (Südtirol) region.
 However, the Swiss ampelographer José Vouillamoz debunked this claim, arguing that there has never been a synonym for Traminer in Alto Adige.

 Yet the grape’s full title was not used until the 19th century.
 It was a gardener from Germany, Johann Christian Metzger, who first referred to Gewürztraminer as a grape grown in the Rheingau.
 By this point, the variety was firmly established in the vineyards of Alsace, used to produce both exceptional dry and sweet wine styles.
-However, a seismic event occurred in the latter part of the 1800s that completely changed the face of European viticulture.
+However, a seismic event in the latter part of the 1800s completely changed European viticulture’s face.
 Growers in the southern Rhone had identified a disease that was killing their vines in alarming numbers, but they could not find the cause.
 Then, panic spread like wildfire as phylloxera (as we now call it) was detected in every major French region.
 By the end of the century, producers were on their knees.

 That said, Gewürztraminer captured the scientific community’s imagination in the 1900s.
 They took it upon themselves to create several genetic crosses out of the grape.
 While the French remain ambivalent about using crosses, the Germans have been staunch advocates of genetically ‘splicing’ two different grape varieties (of the same plant: Vitis vinifera) to make a new style.
 Thus, Gewürztraminer crossed with Muller-Thurgau to make Würzer, while Semillon crossed with Gewürztraminer in the 1930s to create Flora.
 But as the German experience with Muller-Thurgau demonstrates (the grape yields utterly drab wine), technology must never be allowed to become an end in itself.
 Nevertheless, the motivation of German viticulturists like Georg Scheu is clear.
 They wanted to overcome the immense challenges of growing this capricious grape.